 Completeness (but not completion).
-Completeness of the space of bounded real-valued functions on a set, equipped with the norm, and the completeness of the space of bounded continuous real-valued functions on a metric space, equipped with the metric.
+Completeness of the space of bounded real-valued functions on a set, equipped with the supremum norm, and the completeness of the space of bounded continuous real-valued functions on a metric space.
 Lipschitz maps and contractions.
 Contraction Mapping Theorem.
 [2.5]